 The Hill School theatre program offers classroom instruction coupled with co-curricular opportunities in play production to provide a well-rounded theatre experience.

-Classes develop skills in acting, oral communications, and public speaking.
+Classes develop skills in acting, oral communication, and public speaking.
 Students enter the class with diverse levels of experience; therefore, grading must be highly individualized with each student being assessed on his or her individual development in the class.

 Productions are open to all Hill School students.
 Auditions are held at the beginning of each term during the same time as athletics team tryouts.
 All students are welcome to audition; however, not all students who audition will get cast.
 Students who have an interest in theatre, but do not wish to perform on stage, may sign up for technical theatre where they will work behind-the-scenes on lighting, set construction, rigging, sound design, costumes, makeup, and special effects.
 Rehearsals for all productions take place during the afternoon period but may extend to weekends and later evening hours as the production progresses.
 This is a great opportunity for all students to express their artistic side and try something new!

 We perform three shows each school year:

 - A fall musical in our new Black Box Theatre Space

 - A winter musical on the main stage